wna-se/r-folder/README.md

 Thank you for attending [Curious on R programming?
 Step 2](http://ub.uu.se/about-the-library/courses-and-events/calendar-details/?eventId=32320)!
 I have collected a few links to learning resources on R below and I hope to see you [next time (visualisation and diagrams for publishing)](http://ub.uu.se/about-the-library/courses-and-events/calendar-details/?eventId=32322) and in the future.
 Please do get back to me if you have any questions, ideas or requests.

-Links from today’s theme of autometisation and documentation
+Links from today’s theme of automation and documentation

 -   [R Notebooks](https://rmarkdown.rstudio.com/r_notebooks.html) -- Combining notes, code and figures for quick distribution
--   [Sample folder structure](https://github.com/wna-se/r-folder) -- The folder structue used during the workshop
+-   [Sample folder structure](https://github.com/wna-se/r-folder) -- The folder structure used during the workshop
--   [Git och GitHub för R](http://happygitwithr.com/big-picture.html) -- Version control and collaboration
+-   [Git and GitHub](http://happygitwithr.com/big-picture.html) -- Version control and collaboration for R projects

 For the curious and novice